Amy-S-Anderson/Persephone-ABM-for-Bioarchaeology/README.md

 Statistical analyses on the simulated cemetery data are currently limited to Kaplan Meier survival analysis (individuals with lesions vs. without lesions).

-1. To **load the model and run the analysis in the main text of the paper**, run the Main_Analysis.Rmd file.
+1. To **load the model and run the analysis in the main text of the paper**, run the file `Known Unknowns/Main_Analysis.Rmd` (or alternatively download and view the Main_Analysis.html file).
    This produces simulated cohort and corresponding cemetery data for a 1,000-person cohort in which:
    - Individuals experience a 5% annual probability of developing a skeletal lesion between the ages of 0 and 9.
    - Cohort mortality follows the mortality regime of the Coale and Demeny West model life table for females, Level 5.